 An Ecosystem in Jeopardy

-Additionally local concerns are growing.
-In addition to the more than 60,000 comments submitted to agencies responsible for permitting Twin Pines mine, the cities of Valdosta, St. Marys, Kingsland, Homeland, and Waycross/Ware County passed resolutions asking for protection for the Okefenokee Swamp and the citizens they represent.
-Faith leaders have also expressed concern for the impact Twin Pines’ mine and encouraged Charlton County Commissioners to not allow the swamp to be desecrated by the project.
+In addition to the 170,000 comments submitted to agencies responsible for permitting the Twin Pines mine, the cities of Brunswick, Valdosta, St. Marys, Kingsland, Homeland, and Waycross/Ware County passed resolutions asking for protection for the Okefenokee Swamp and the citizens they represent.
+Faith leaders have encouraged Charlton County Commissioners to not allow the swamp to be desecrated by the project, and thousands of concerned citizens showed up to the EPD’s two public meetings in February 2023.
+At the national level, the Interior Secretary urged Governor Kemp to oppose mining the Okefenokee, and GA Senators Ossoff and Warnock led the charge to designate the Okefenokee as a UNESCO World Heritage site.

 The largest wilderness area east of the Mississippi